EPFL-ENAC/urbes-viz/ADD_DATASET.md

 1. Open the S3 web interface: [https://s3.epfl.ch/\_/s3browser](https://s3.epfl.ch/_/s3browser)
 2. Log in using the provided access and secret key credentials.
    - **Warning**: These credentials are sensitive.
 Do not share them.
+   - **Important**: This is a specific S3 bucket for URBES-Viz, not the usual ENACIT4R CDN bucket.
 3. Use the web interface to upload your processed files (e.g., GeoJSON or PMTiles).

 #### b.
 Confirm File Accessibility